 service.version attribute.
 You can skip to the Register Your Deployment Marker.

-attribute in OpenTelemetry) with values to your services that can be used to report version information.
+tag in OpenTracing) with values to your services that can be used to report version information.

-For example, you might create a tag named
+For example, you might create an attribute named

 service.version with values equal to the Git commit hash of the current version.